O-LAP/home/quick-start.md

 ## Submit Your Design
+Designs will be accepted into the main repo via pull requests.
+This will allow for a meaningful discussion in the add publish process.
-We are working on this.
+We are working on the instructions for it.
 Coming soon.